PlayerPlus/Bowfolios/README.md

 1. There are two options to try out the app.
 You can retrieve the Bowfolios source code from our GitHub repository <a href="https://github.com/PlayerPlus/Bowfolios">here</a>.

-2. You can try out the app on an android/IOS simulator.
+2. You can try out the app on an IOS simulator.

 1.1 Clone the repository to GitHub Desktop.

 1.3 Open it with Command Prompt and type cd bowfolios to change to the app folder

-1.4 Type 'npm install' and after it is done, type 'npm run android' or 'npm run ios'  to run the program.
+1.4 Type 'npm install' and after it is done, type 'npm run ios'  to run the program.

-2.1
+2.1 Download code from github and run ot on an IOS Emulator, like [this](https://appetize.io/)

+To see my progress, download the expo app from the appstore and scan this QR code:
 ![Screenshot](progress.png)